pramsey/pramsey.github.io/writings.md

 * [The Middle Passage](https://www.youtube.com/watch?v=NQ5_NnrBHjo) [30m] [[Slides](https://docs.google.com/presentation/d/1-PAgIk9--nedCdfMGEwhcnqxqy1fGYUXwWhxzMfqJZg/edit)] A [FOSS4G North America 2019](http://2019.foss4g-na.org) keynote on open source economics, and the current state of value capture by cloud providers.
 * [Let's Get Small](https://docs.google.com/presentation/d/1qKE9Bq_4nj7S6Ts25B9A9cgoA7a8O1behJF_oUVQrDI/edit) On the subject of government IT management, changing from a large capital project orientation to a small operational product orientation.
+* [PostGIS, SQL & You](https://www.youtube.com/watch?v=v9MA9KaNzoM) A presentation at GeoDC on the purpose of spatial SQL and some of the things PostGIS does.
 * [PostGIS for Managers](http://s3.cleverelephant.ca/2018-postgis-for-managers.pdf) A [FOSS4G-NA 2018](https://2018.foss4g-na.org/) non-technical overview of PostGIS features and the decision points for changing over from the "leading proprietary brand".
 * The [SQL Festival](https://docs.google.com/presentation/d/14lf1TsVO4Wq7ykgHjIiXYksvzWBW5XvuxJh2CrtraHc/edit?usp=sharing) For lovers of database queries, a selection of interesting spatial and non-spatial queries and features from [FOSS4G-NA 2018](https://2018.foss4g-na.org/).
 * [PostGIS and PostgreSQL Scaling](/2017/12/postgis-scaling.html) A talk for the "Spatial Data Science" mini-conference at [Carto](https://carto.com) in December 2017.